sharadcodes/sharadcodes.github.io/_posts/2020-05-30-add-some-flavour-to-your-ls.md

 If you don't have cargo already installed you need to install it first and then proceed further.

-Ununtu users can install it via apt
+Ubuntu users can install it via apt

 ```bash
 sudo apt-get install cargo